Welcome, Twitter Users

 If you are relatively new to Twitter, you might be interested in this post, “Basic Twitter Links for Journalists.”

-If you have a question about The Times, I will try to answer it, but you may be better off putting the question to the paper’s social media editor, Jennifer Preston, or its public relations team, @NYTimesComm.
+If you have a question about The Times, I will try to answer it, but you may be better off putting the question to the paper's social media editor, Jennifer Preston, her new deputy, Liz Heron, or the public relations team, @NYTimesComm.
 You can find more Times staffers on Twitter by looking at the staff list at @nytimes on Twitter.

-You may have heard that The Times has “banned” the word tweet in its pages.
+You may have heard that The Times has "banned" the word tweet in its pages.
 That is not true.
-I was involved in the style discussions.
 We do discourage its overuse and encourage less colloquial language in serious contexts.
-If you want to read an accurate account, see this post on After Deadline, the style and grammar blog kept by our standards editor, Phil Corbett, or read my comments on Steve Buttry’s blog.
-There’s more here, too.
+If you want to read an accurate account, see this post on After Deadline, the style and grammar blog kept by our standards editor, Phil Corbett, or read my comments on Steve Buttry's blog.
+There's more here, too.

 Other Places I Share Links

 Only some of the links I share on Twitter come from The Times.
-If you want to see more of my NYT recommendations, follow me on Timespeople.
-If you want to see other non-NYT links that I am reading, see my Google Reader profile.
-I bookmark articles that are specifically about the future of journalism and media on my Delicious page.
+If you want to see other links that I am reading, see my Google Reader profile.
+Sometimes I bookmark articles that are specifically about the future of journalism and media on my Delicious page.
+And lately I have been fooling around with a Tumblr page.
+My other Web homes, with varying levels of activity, are listed at the left.

 If we are acquaintances or friends, find me on Facebook.
 Sorry, I don’t accept friend requests from people I don’t know.